nbogie/tanks-p5-ts-vite/README.md

 -   minimap
 -   projectile kinds (initially: drunk & normal, eventually homing, though anything that's not deterministic from launch is currently problematic without network updates)
 -   add rainbow-trail projectile. (eventually will heal what it passes over.)
+-   added FBM for the terrain rather than a single perlin noise layer - optional with 'b'.
+It's not better for gameplay.
+-   parallax clouds

 minor additions: